ajschumacher/ajschumacher.github.io/20150520-practical_mergic/index.md

   -h, --help            show this help message and exit
 ```

-The list above is not the answer we’re looking for.
-We want to be correct.

 In the tennis data, names appear sometimes with full first names and sometimes with only first initials.
 To get good comparisons, we should:

  * Transform all the data to the same format, as nearly as possible.